Microsoft Logo

 Microsoft Emblem

-The current logo focuses on the global reach of the areas in which Microsoft operates.
-According to the administration, the updated design conveys the transition from the classic interface to the progressive one, which takes time.
+The current logo emphasizes Microsoft’s global operations.
+According to the administration, the updated design conveys the time-consuming transition from a classic to a progressive interface.
 Therefore, it consists of one large square divided into four small ones.
-The tiled design reflects convenience, as most digital products now use this format.
+The tile design reflects convenience, as most digital products now use this format.

 Microsoft Symbol